Ray Lynch: Life and career

 During his time with Music West, Lynch was featured on Good Morning America as well as the Spanish La 1 program "Música N.A.".
 In 1991, Lynch sued Music West for allegedly not paying him for his work.
 He left Music West, taking the rights to his music with him, and signed up with Windham Hill Records.
 Under the new label, Lynch's albums The Sky of Mind and No Blue Thing (but not Deep Breakfast) were re-released in September 1992 with new album covers.

 Under the new record company, Lynch followed up with his final album, the classical Nothing Above My Shoulders but the Evening, in 1993.
 The album featured members of the San Francisco Symphony.
 Like the preceding album, it hit number 1 on the "Top New Age Albums" chart.
-In 1998, Lynch released his first and only compilation album, Ray Lynch: Best Of, Volume One, which included two original tracks and a remix of "Celestial Soda Pop".
+In 1998, Lynch released his first and only compilation album, Best Of, Volume One, which included two original tracks and a remix of "Celestial Soda Pop".
 Lynch left Windham Hill in 2000 and re-released his own catalog of music under his own record company.

 In September 2015, Lynch's house was destroyed by the Valley Fire, along with his studio, awards, and the master tapes of his music.
 As a result, his friend Grant Valdes Huling set up a GoFundMe page, which ultimately raised over $20,000.

+Lynch died at his home in California, on December 22, 2025, from complications from a fall, at the age of 82.
+His death was not publicly announced until February 2026.

 Influences

 Throughout his career, Lynch did not want his music to be classified as "New Age".
-In an interview with CD Review in August 1989, Lynch said he didn't really mind being labeled as a "new age" artist, but says that he doesn't like "being grouped with music that I felt is, in general, pretty mediocre and boring".
+In an interview with CD Review in August 1989, Lynch said he did not really mind being labeled as a "new age" artist, but said that he does not like "being grouped with music that I felt is, in general, pretty mediocre and boring".
 Lynch also said that "'classical' would be the best category for me."

 Lynch had been both a student and follower of Adi Da since 1974.
 In regards to the spiritual nature of his music, Lynch believed that it "has to be judged subjectively by the listener, not the composer."
 Lynch named several of his songs and albums after the themes found in Da's novel, The Mummery Book.
-However, in a 1989 Arizona Republic interview, Lynch clarified that he wasn't trying to promote Da's work through his music.
+However, in a 1989 Arizona Republic interview, Lynch clarified that he was not trying to promote Da's work through his music.
 After the death of Adi Da, Lynch performed various songs for Da's tribute album, "May You Ever Dwell In Our Heart", in 2009.

+Personal life

+Lynch's first wife was Ginny, whom he married and divorced before the 1970s.
+He was married to his second wife, Kathleen Bennett, in April 1976.
+He remained married to Kathleen until his death.